noahbailey/docbot/docs/services/monit.md

   if swap usage > 50% then alert

 check device root with path /
-    if space usage > 90% then alert if inode usage > 90% then alert
+  if space usage > 90% then alert if inode usage > 90% then alert if changed fsflags then alert if service time > 10 milliseconds for 5 cycles then alert

 ```